ropensci-review-tools/autotest/README.md

 ```

 And only 16 of the original 114 tests produced unexpected behaviour.
-There were in fact only three kinds of tests which produced these
+There were in fact only two kinds of tests which produced these 16
-failures:
+results:

 ``` r
 unique (y$operation)